-4.8 Use of aperture diaphragm
+4.9 Use of aperture diaphragm

-- The condenser aperture diaphragm is provided for adjusting the numerical aperture (N.A.) of the illuminating system of the microscope, it decides the resolution of the image, contrast, depth of focus and brightness. - Stopping down will lower the resolution and brightness but increase the contrast and depth of focus. - An image with appropriate contrast in most cases can be obtained with an aperture diaphragm closed down to 2/3 of the maximum value. - To adjust the aperture diaphragm: - adjust the condenser aperture lever referring to the condenser aperture scale, or - by observing the diaphragm image visible on the exit pupil inside the eyepiece tube, or - by using a centering telescope after removing one of the eyepieces and focusing on the aperture diaphragm. - When swinging-out the top lens of the condenser for low magnification objectives, open the condenser aperture diaphragm completely.
+- The condenser aperture diaphragm is provided for adjusting the numerical aperture (N.A.) of the illuminating system of the microscope, it decides the resolution of the image, contrast, depth of focus and brightness. - Stopping down will lower the resolution and brightness but increase the contrast and depth of focus. - An image with appropriate contrast can be obtained with an aperture setting that is 2/3 of the objective N.A. - To adjust the aperture diaphragm: - adjust the condenser aperture diaphragm ring referring to the condenser aperture scale, or - by observing the diaphragm image visible on the exit pupil inside the eyepiece tube, or - by using a centering telescope after removing one of the eyepieces and focusing on the aperture diaphragm.